 You are here:

-Home > Services > Adult Protective Services (APS)
+Home > Programs and Services > Adult Protective Services (APS)

 Adult Protective Services

 DSAS is the mandated provider of adult protective services in Cuyahoga County.
 The intent of the adult protective services is to protect and assist adults 60+ who may be victims of abuse, neglect, self-neglect and/or financial exploitation.
-APS is mandated by the Ohio Revisied Code (Section 5101.60 and 5101.71).
-Allegation of abuse concerning vulnerable adults 18+ are investigated on a voluntary basis.
+APS is mandated by the Ohio Revised Code (Section 5101.60 and 5101.71).
+Allegations of abuse concerning vulnerable adults 18+ are investigated on a voluntary basis.

-on elder abuse from the Department of Senior and Adult Services.
+on elder abuse from the Division of Senior and Adult Services.